-Memory foam or hybrid is one of the biggest decisions you’ll need to make when choosing the best mattress for your sleep.
+Memory foam vs hybrid is one of the biggest decisions you’ll need to make when choosing the best mattress for your sleep.
 These are hands-down the two most popular types of mattress, and while both have big benefits for your sleep comfort, there are some key differences that will help you pick between them.

 In our memory foam vs hybrid mattress head-to-head, we look at each type in terms of comfort, support, motion isolation and pressure relief.
 We’ll also introduce you to some key brands, and run through the sorts of prices you can expect to pay for memory foam and hybrid beds.

 Read on to discover the pros and cons of each mattress type, comparing how the contouring multi-foam layers of a memory foam bed might suit one sleeper over another, and why the spring-and-foam construction of a hybrid is better for hot sleepers and couples.
 And once you've made your decision, we have dedicated guides to the best memory foam mattresses and the best hybrid mattresses to help you find the perfect model for you.

 Memory foam vs hybrid mattresses: At a glance

 - Both are good choices for back pain

 Memory foam is generally a more affordable mattress compared to hybrids, but the biggest selling point is that they create a comfy, body hug feel where you slightly sink into the foam.
 Not only does this cradle your body so you’re more relaxed falling asleep, it cushions your joints and relieves pressure on your main impact points such as your hips and back.